 Cappadonna of WuTang Premiers Docuseries 'Cappadonna's That's My Word!'
 Ep 1 & Ep 2

-Cappadonna's documentary film series That's My Word! is being screened at the Plaza Theater 2 days before WuTang performs in Atlanta

-Progress is the result of intention”ATLANTA, GA, UNITED STATES, May 29, 2025 /EINPresswire.com/ -- Cappadonna's "That's My Word!
+Personal Growth=Transformation for the purpose of elevation”PHILADELPHIA, PA, UNITED STATES, May 29, 2025 /EINPresswire.com/ -- Cappadonna's "That's My Word!
 Incarceration: How to Stay Alive & Free" is a documentary film that explores the challenges and realities of incarceration, focusing on how individuals can survive and ultimately achieve freedom from the system.

 — Myron Golden